AramZS/thespin/text-datagrid/ID-Monstrous.markdown

 She once server a dark master: The Colonel.

+Administrates the Magical Laboratory in the moonbase.
+You have a mystical lab with all kinds of weird ingredients and tools useful for casting spells (like the use magic move, big magic, and any other magical moves).

 **You've unlocked a new move:**

 **The Beast among us**: you've habitually given in to your monstrous nature and in doing so you've only gotten creepier, people will now automatically find you off putting and no longer assume your just a gangster with weird grafts.
 Now when you Manipulate Someone or try to help with a Manipulate take -1.